-California Code of Civil Procedure 874.316 is the California partition statute that sets forth the manner in which the fair market value of the property is determined under the Partition of Real Property Act.
-The statute states the following:
+California Code of Civil Procedure 874.316 is the California partition statute that sets forth the manner in which the fair market value of the property.
+In conjunction with a co-owner buyout of interests under Code of Civil Procedure 874.317, these statutes form the essence of the Partition of Real Property Act.

 (a) Except as otherwise provided in subdivisions (b) and (c), the court shall determine the fair market value of the property by ordering an appraisal pursuant to subdivision (d).